julianecassidy/fetch-folio/README.md

 - Event calendar to track upcoming classes, day care, competitions, vet visits, and more.
 - Option to track multiple dogs in the same user account.

+This is a fullstack app with a React front end, Flask back end with a REST API, and Postgres database.
+You can access the repo for the back end here.

+A mostly up to date database schema, API routes list, React component map, and basic wireframes can be found [here](https://miro.com/app/board/uXjVMk6Oz6w=/?share_link_id=69951837818).

 The dog who inspired this project is Indy and she is a very good girl.
 She will be paying our dog tax:
 [Dog tax](/indy.jpg)